🔐 Credential Management

 Secure Storage

-- Never share credentials.json publicly
+- Never share variables.json publicly

 - Encrypt workspace backups before transferring